Soybeans Head Lower into Monday’s Close

-Soybeans fell back on Monday with contracts down 7 1/4 to 8 1/4 cents across the board, as soon to expire (Thursday) November was down 5 cents on light OI.
+Soybeans are trading with Tuesday AM losses of 3 to 5 cents.
+They fell back on Monday with contracts down 7 1/4 to 8 1/4 cents across the board, as soon to expire (Thursday) November was down 5 cents on light OI.
 CmdtyView’s national front month Cash Bean price was down 7 3/4 cents at $9.68 3/4.
 Soymeal futures failed to capitalize on the upward momentum, as contracts were up 10 cents to $1.10/ton.
 Soy Oil futures gave back some of the recent strength, down 27 to 68 points.

-The weekly Export Inspections and Crop Progress reports will be delayed to Tuesday due to Veterans Day on Monday.
+The weekly Export Inspections and Crop Progress reports was delayed to Tuesday due to Veterans Day on Monday.

 Soybean planting in Brazil was tallied at 67% complete was of last Thursday, which is now 6 percentage points ahead of the same time last year.
 Precipitation is expected to make its way through some of the previously dry parts of Brazil in the next week.